telmonteiro/AMATERASU/README.md

 Caveats:
 - AMATERASU was tested using NIRPS spectra only, so the predefined indices are NIR lines.
-- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 $\AA$ or Paschen $\beta$ were not considered.
+- AMATERASU was only tested with spectral lines that were more or less simmetrical and with a decent depth, so spectral lines like He I 10830 A or Paschen $\beta$ were not considered.
 - Interp_win should be big enough to not include flux from the line.
 If not calibrated the signal detected through GLSPs can be degraded and starts raising the year/2 signal.

 Future upgrades: